-In addition, Wisconsin Academy for Rural Medicine students complete a community health project and participate in rural WARM core days, providing additional skill training in medical procedures such as suturing, laceration repair, casting and bracing orthopedic injuries, cardiac stress testing and other skills needed in rural settings.
-Students in the rural medicine program benefit from hands-on learning in small groups and gain a variety of clinical skills relevant to rural practice.
+During Phases 2 and 3, WARM students complete a community health project and participate in rural WARM core days, providing additional skill training in medical procedures such as suturing, laceration repair, casting and bracing orthopedic injuries, cardiac stress testing and other skills needed in rural settings.
+Students in the rural medicine program benefit from hands-on learning in small group and gain a variety of clinical skills relevant to rural practice.
 WARM students complete the majority of their clinical rotations within the WARM network of sites, including the required Inpatient Acting Internship and Ambulatory Acting Internship experiences.